akai-z/github-downloader/README.md

 * `--source-path`: Github repository source download directory path.

 * `--github-token`: Github OAuth token can be used to access private repositories,
 and increase [Github API rate limit](https://developer.github.com/v3/#rate-limiting).
+A guide for creating token could be found [here](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).
+Tokens page could be found [here](https://github.com/settings/tokens).
 This is optional.

 * `--git-ref`: Github repository Git reference.
 This is optional.
 Default: "master".
 (It is required, if the default reference is not found.)